tobek/headsoak/notes.md

 - @nutmeg.io email address.
 I have support@ (and toby@ and ece@), what about for general stuff? contact@ is boring
 - space at bottom of page?
 - move note actions into menu?
+- ideally:
+    - copy to yeoman with versioning and create nutmeg-app S3 bucket? uglify JS at least
+    - SSL

 ### todo for beta: